The Ultimate Guide to Subpoena Service in Boston: Ensuring Legal Compliance

 Step 1: Prepare the Subpoena

-Before any subpoena can be served, it must be prepared by the party requesting it, often with the assistance of their attorney.
+Before any subpoena can be served, it must be prepared by the requesting party, often with the assistance of their attorney.
 The subpoena must include:

 In Massachusetts, a subpoena must be signed by the attorney or clerk of the court to be valid.